-- WHAT: 11th Annual Tulsa Holiday Blood Drive with the American Red Cross, KRMG and FOX23.
-(Area residents have the opportunity to give more life while helping boost the blood supply prior to the holidays)
+- WHAT: 12th Annual Tulsa Holiday Blood Drive with the American Red Cross, KRMG and FOX23.

 - GIVEAWAYS: All those coming to donate during the Tulsa Holiday Blood Drive will receive a long-sleeved Red Cross T-shirt, while supplies last.

 - Appointments for the Tulsa Holiday Blood Drive can be made by using the Red Cross Blood Donor App, visiting redcrossblood.org or calling 1-800-RED CROSS (1-800-733-2767).

 - The Red Cross urgently needs blood and platelet donors to give now to ensure blood is available for medical treatments and emergencies during the holiday season.

 - Blood and platelet donations often decline during the holidays when regular donors are busy with holiday activities and travel.